edmullen dot net

 Color depth lower than 32-bit will show some images in less than their original quality.

-The site navigation uses javascript.
+If you are using Internet Explorer 6 or lower you must have javascript enabled to use the navigation menus.
 No cookies are used on the site.
 With the exception of the Java pocket watch and crossword puzzle pages, no Java is used here.

 BACKGROUND

-I built my first Web site in 1997.
+I built my first Web site around 1996 or 1997.
 It went through many permutations as I learned HTML and my interests evolved.
 My ISP changed many times (Compuserve, Prodigy, Mindspring, Earthlink, MediaOne, AT&T, and finally Comcast).
 Along the way I realized my site (and my email address) kept getting lost and the updating was driving me nuts.
 So I "bought" (I suppose that "leased" is a more accurate description) three domain names: "edmullen" dot "net," "biz," and "info."
-And in 2007 I started paying for hosting on 1 and 1 dot com.
+And in 2007 I started paying for hosting on 1and1 dot com.

 I am currently using the latest version of SeaMonkey.
 I also have, for testing, current release versions of Firefox, Thunderbird, Opera, and Internet Explorer.

 I run a wired Fast Ethernet LAN (100 Mbps) in my home using basic Windows Networking which was installed sometime around June 2000.
 (Yes, I even installed the wiring myself.
 I do not, however, recommend doing this in Atlanta in June.
 The attic gets VERY hot.)
 Sometime around June 2004 I added a Netgear 802.11b wireless access point (20 Mbps).
 That was upgraded in April 2007 to a DLINK DI-524 wireless router (up to 54 Mbps).
-All three of my Tivo digital video recorders are on the network as well.
+I upgraded that to a Buffalo wireless router using 802.1n.
+All four of my Tivo digital video recorders are on the network as well. - Alas, all the Tivos were recycled in 2014 and replaced by a single Xfinity X-1 cloud DVR.

 DESIGN CONSIDERATIONS